 Let’s Take a Look at Some of the Best Places to Visit in the Summer

 Famous for its beach resorts, sheltered coves and Roman and Moorish remains; Majorca is the largest island in Balearics.
 Majorca is the most favorite (26%) vacation destination among Britons.
 The beach resorts are not the only thing Majorca has to offer, the coastline and the interior are as beautiful as it gets.
 You can take a stroll on the steep slopes of Serra de Tramuntana, or maybe visiting a winery, an olive mill or a farm seems like a good idea.
 Palma de Majorca is the most happening place.
 Being the choice of 16%, Spain leads to be the third favorite (16%) country for vacations among Brits.
+For a country that offers a little bit of everything, look no further than Spain!

 The US takes the second place (17%) as a popular destination among Britons.
 California seems to be the most popular long distance (9%) destination.
 You may know California only for the major cities like Hollywood Los Angeles, San Francisco, and San Diego etc. But this western US state is famous for its cliff-lined beaches, redwood forests, the Sierra Nevada Mountains, Central Valley Farmland and the Mojave Desert which makes it a perfect summer destination.